 Before we get started let’s just refresh on the basics.

-A Wholly Foreign Owned Enterprise is a privately held limited liability company in China in which all the shareholders are foreign.
-It is the most favored investment vehicle as it gives full autonomy and control to the foreign parent company.
+A Wholly Foreign-Owned Enterprise or a WFOE is a privately held limited liability company in China in which all the shareholders are foreign.
+It is the most favoured investment vehicle as it gives full autonomy and control to the foreign parent company.
 They also come in various forms:

-Step 1: Define Your Chinese Business Name
+Step 1: Select Your Chinese Business Name

 Step 2: Prepare Your Legal Documentation

 Once you have selected your company’s name, you then need to prepare all the necessary legal documents for the company registration, including the lease contract for a rented office space or building, the Feasibility Study Report (FSR) and the bank reference letter.

 Step 3: Apply For Your Business License